lagordamotoneta/KempLBAppDExtension/README.md

 # Kemp LB AppDynamics Custom Extension

-**Requirement:** Be able to monitor a Kemp Load Balancer where we cannot have an agent installed.
+**Requirement:** To be able to monitor a Kemp Load Balancer where we cannot have an agent installed.

-Kemp support, offers an API that can communicate to the load balancer to obtain metrics: https://support.kemptechnologies.com/hc/en-us/articles/203863435-RESTful-API#MadCap_TOC_4_1
+Kemp support offers an [API](https://support.kemptechnologies.com/hc/en-us/articles/203863435-RESTful-API#MadCap_TOC_4_1) that can communicate to the load balancer to obtain metrics:

 A script was developed to make calls to the Statistics (stats) Kemp API.
-Refer the link for an overview of the metrics pulled by the [API](https://support.kemptechnologies.com/hc/en-us/articles/203863435-RESTful-API#MadCap_TOC_48_2)
+Refer the link for an overview of the [metrics](https://support.kemptechnologies.com/hc/en-us/articles/203863435-RESTful-API#MadCap_TOC_48_2) pulled by the

 The implemented solution was a [Custom AppDynamics Extension](https://docs.appdynamics.com/display/PRO45/Build+a+Monitoring+Extension+Using+Scripts) placed in the Machine Agent